matthijsgroen/js-tdd/episode1.5/README.md

 So below are a few exercises you can do yourself.
 Try to take tiny steps seeing your tests fail and pass each time.
 What helps is taking into account [the 4 rules of simple design][4rulesofsimpledesign].

-Exercises:
+## Exercises
+Implement the following basic arithmetic functions strictly using the tiny steps as described above.
+What special cases can you think of?

-- Subtraction
+- Subtraction (minus)
-- Multiplication
+- Multiplication (times)
-- Division

-You can find an implementation of the calculator in [this repository][repository]
+You can find an implementation of the methods in [this repository][repository], where you can also check if you have covered all the cases.

 [tdd-explained]: https://github.com/matthijsgroen/js-tdd/tree/master/extras/tdd-explained.md
 [arithmetic]: https://en.wikipedia.org/wiki/Arithmetic